Kavita-Yadav/IBM-AI-Engineering-Coursera-Takeaway/Machine-Learning-with-Python/Regression.md

 - How to determine whether to use simple or multiple linear regression?
 - How many independent variable should you use ?
 Ans: Avoid using too many variable to avoid overfitting issue.
 - Should the independent variable be continous ?
 Ans: Basically, categorical independent variables can be incorporated into a regression model by converting them into numerical variables.
 For example, given a binary variables such as car type,the code dummy zero for manual and one for automatic cars.
 - What are the linear relationships between the dependent variable and the independent variables?
 Ans: There are a number of ways to check for linear relationship.
-For example, you can use scatter plots and then visually checked for linearity.If the relationship displayed in your scatter plot is not linear,then you need to use non-linear regression
+For example, you can use scatter plots and then visually checked for linearity.If the relationship displayed in your scatter plot is not linear,then you need to use non-linear regression.

+## Non-Linear Regression
+It is used to model non-linear relationship between the dependent variable and a set of independent variables.
+- Polynomial Regression: fits a curve line to your data.
+Polynomial regression model can be transformed into linear regression model.